TryGhost/Ghost/installation/deploy.md

     :
     ```
+*   Change the `GHOST_ROOT` variable to the path where you installed Ghost
 *   Change the execution permission for the init script by typing
         `chmod 755 /etc/init.d/ghost`
 *   Use the script: